Malaysian female candidates in athletics for the 2020 Tokyo Olympics

 >> June 19, 2021

-Connie Choo Kang Ni secured discus throw gold medal during the 1st day of the World Athletics World Continental Tour Bronze or "Gusman Kosanov Memorial" 2021 in Almaty, Kazakhstan (19 June).
+Connie Choo Kang Ni secured the gold medal in the discus throw on the first day of the World Athletics Continental Tour Bronze event, also known as the "Gusman Kosanov Memorial," held in Almaty, Kazakhstan, on June 19, 2021.

-Recently nursing her injury, the 27-year-old multiple SEA Games silver medalist threw a distance of 43.65m.
-Clearly, she is attempting to regain her regular form.
-Her personal best of 47.91m was set in 2017 SEA Games.
+Recently recovering from an injury, the 27-year-old multiple SEA Games silver medalist achieved a throw of 43.65m.
+Clearly, she was attempting to regain her regular form.
+Her personal best of 47.91m was set at the 2017 SEA Games.

-Second place was Yulianna Shukina of Uzbekistan in 38.90m, while Alina Vorontsova of Kazakhstan third in 36.78m.
+Second place went to Yulianna Shukina of Uzbekistan with a throw of 38.90m, while Alina Vorontsova of Kazakhstan secured third place with a throw of 36.78m.

 Connie Choo won women's discus throw in Kazakhstan Open 2021

-In the men's 100m, Jonathan Nyepa finished in second place for silver medal, clocking 10.64 (-1.4).
-He was leading to the 80m mark before being overtaken by Kazakhstan's Vitaliy Zems who took the gold in 10.57.
+In the men's 100m, Jonathan Nyepa finished in second place, securing the silver medal with a time of 10.64 (-1.4).
+He was leading up to the 80m mark before being overtaken by Kazakhstan's Vitaliy Zems, who took the gold with a time of 10.57.

-The women's century dash event was won by Kazakhstan's former Asian champion Olga Safronova in 11.60.
+The women's 100m dash event was won by Kazakhstan's former Asian champion, Olga Safronova, with a time of 11.60.

-Iran's Sajjad Hashemiahangari clocked 45.85 to clinch the gold handily.
-Malaysia Muhammad Ilham Suhaimi was in 4th place in the men's 400m, setting 48.47.
+Iran's Sajjad Hashemiahangari clocked 45.85 to clinch the gold in the men's 400m.
+Malaysia's Muhammad Ilham Suhaimi finished in 4th place with a time of 48.47.

-Kazakhstan's David Yefremov won the men's 110m hurdles in 13.66, followed by his teammate Yevgeniy Prokudin in second place (13.84).
-Rayzam Shah Wan Sofian was in 3rd place, clocking 14.18.
+Kazakhstan's David Yefremov won the men's 110m hurdles with a time of 13.66, followed by his teammate Yevgeniy Prokudin, who finished second with a time of 13.84.
+Rayzam Shah Wan Sofian secured 3rd place, clocking 14.18.

-The winner of women's high jump was Nadezhda Dubovitskaya of Kazakhstan, clearing 1.96m.
-SEA Games champion Yap Sean Yee cleared a good height of 1.80m to place in 5th position.
+The women's high jump was won by Nadezhda Dubovitskaya of Kazakhstan, who cleared 1.96m.
+SEA Games champion Yap Sean Yee cleared a good height of 1.80m to place 5th.

-Elsewhere, world class thrower Shahin Mehrdelan of Iran threw 20.27m in men's discuss for gold, with the second place winner of this event was at 12.53m only (Ravil Mansurbayeb of Kazakhstan).
-Ildar Akhmadiv of Tajikistan won the men's long jump in 7.46m.
-In men's discus throw, Yevgeniy Labutov of Kazakhstan took the gold in 51.46m.
-Sharifa Daronova of Uzbekistan took the victory in women's triple jump (13.01m).
+Ildar Akhmadiev of Tajikistan won the men's long jump with a distance of 7.46m.
+In the men's discus throw, Yevgeniy Labutov of Kazakhstan took the gold with a throw of 51.46m.
+Sharifa Daronova of Uzbekistan claimed victory in the women's triple jump with a distance of 13.01m.

 Read more...